openlogic/resque-fairly/README.md

 The above will prioritize queues whose names start with 'a' to be selected twice as often as the default.

-You can use floating point numbers, 0 and/or negative numbers as the multiplier.
+You can use any floating point number as the multiplier, with 0 having the special behavior of completely eliminating the chance of any matching queue from being selected.
+If a queue is matched by more than one priority, the final weight will be the product of all the matching weights.

 Note on Patches/Pull Requests
 ----